dabit3/execution-machine/README.md

 The return value should now include the new post that was just created.

+> Reminder that you can also read the state of any function ID by calling or visiting `https://api.exm.dev/read/<function-id>`

 ### Updating and deleting posts

 Let's now create the scripts for updating and deleting posts.